julian-molina/Documentation/_includes/network/session-reference.md

 {% include note.html content="Remember to establish a reference with a trading session after adding the node." %}

 You may also add session reference nodes in bulk for all sessions defined in the same network that are not yet defined.
-To do that, select *Add Missing Sessions* on the exchange sessions node menu.
+To do that, select *Add Missing Sessions* on the exchange trading products node menu.
 A session reference node is created for each defined trading session in the node, each with the corresponding reference.

 <!--------------------------------------------- ADDING ends -->